Browse by Medical Category

-Each of Mass General Imaging's radiologists is a specialist in a particular area of the body.
+Each radiologist at Massachusetts General Hospital is a specialist in a particular area of the body.
 Because they focus exclusively on reading scans of the same part of the anatomy, they are experts in spotting conditions—even subtle ones—that affect that part of the body.

-Radiologist-in-Chief James H. Thrall, MD, explains how patients benefit from the additional specialty training our physicians have completed.
-Watch now >
+Department of Radiology Chairman Emeritus James H. Thrall, MD, explains how patients benefit from the additional specialty training our physicians have completed.

-This account from the New York Times, which includes quotes from two Mass General Imaging doctors, illustrates the importance of having specialist radiologists interpret the images generated in MRI exams.
+This account from the New York Times illustrates the importance of having specialist radiologists interpret the images generated in MRI exams.

 In addition to the general training all radiologists receive, our specialty-trained doctors have additional education and extensive real-world training in the interpretation of exam images for their chosen area of specialization.
 In addition, they possess comprehensive knowledge of how specific types of imaging technology reveal key diagnostic information.